 In the U.S., the most energy dependent nation on the planet, paying $4 a gallon for gas is just the beginning.
 Prices may come down a bit in the next few years as high prices can translate into less demand in the short-term, but this will only temporarily give us a false sense of security.
 Any credible expert will tell you that the time is coming when $4 a gallon will look like a bargain, if not for us then certainly for our children.

 Depressing, right?
-Actually, it’s not so bad when you consider the amazing technological advances and associated energy business opportunities that are cropping up to solve these challenges in the near and extended future.
+Actually, it’s not so bad when you consider the amazing technological advances and associated environmentally friendly business opportunities that are cropping up to solve these challenges in the near and extended future.
 With the need for environmentally friendly alternative fuels so great and solutions that utilize our current distribution infrastructure so critical, somebody stands to make a lot of money.

 Ethanol Conversion Kits: A Great Business Opportunity